-The purchase obligation for investment projects comes to EUR 668k as of the balance sheet date (prior year: EUR 1,018k).
+The purchase obligation for investment projects comes to EUR 815k as of the reporting date (prior year: EUR 505k).
 We do not see a real risk of utilization because the purchase obligation relates to permanent investment projects.

 Rental and lease agreements